Posted on July 12th, 2017 | Categories - Pensions

 “However, it is reassuring to see that so many consumers are cautious about transfers.
 They are right to be wary of giving up a guaranteed income for life, and instead having to rely on the investment returns from their pension fund for income over a retirement that could last 20 or 30 years.”

 17% of people said they had not transferred their Final Salary pension as they were worried about getting the right advice.
 At the same time 14% of people said they didn’t know where to get advice.

 This is interesting, as advice is actually mandatory for transfers over £30,000.
 But, we’d encourage everyone thinking of giving up a guaranteed, inflation linked income to seek advice.
-It really isn’t something which should be done without a great deal of thought and, indeed, financial advice from someone suitable experienced and qualified.
+In the majority of cases it is in the member’s best interests to keep the Final Salary pension.
+Giving it up really isn’t something which should be done without a great deal of thought and, indeed, financial advice from someone suitable experienced and qualified.

 We regularly advise clients with Final Salary pensions and are here to help.

 If you would like to chat to Bev or Sarah please call us on 0115 933 8433.